firasrg/autocare-rest-api/docs/architecture/overview.md

 This section is about splitting the project's _Primary Business Objective_ into main pieces, also known as components.

 ![overview.png](../images/architecture/overview.png)

+_Note: The diagrams [source file](./diagrams.drawio) is available for reuses.
+You can download from GitHub and open it on [draw.io](https://app.diagrams.net/) for free._

 ### Cars Management